anatsuk1/borg_backup/README.md

 # JxyMemories

+# IMPORTANT

-**IMPORTANT: NOW UNDER DEVELOPMENT**
+## NOW UNDER DEVELOPMENT

-I feel that jxy-memories.py is almost okay but has a trivial bug caused by lvm commands.
+**I feel that `jxy-memories.py` is almost okay but has a trivial bug caused by lvm commands.**

-I only finished cheking jxy-memories.py.
+I only finished cheking `jxy-memories.py`.
 Some checks still remains.

 I will update this documentation after finishing development.

+# Overview
 JxyMemories is a backup script written in Python3 language.

-# Overview
 JxyMemories has the one script and two systemd unit files.

 ## Script